nihith-nath/New-York-City-Airbnb-Market-Analysis-and-Prediction/README.md

 ## Data Cleaning

-• Parsed the TSV file to extract the header and listing data.
+- Parsed the TSV file to extract the header and listings data.
-• Cleaned the data by renaming columns, removing unwanted columns, and handling missing values
+- Cleaned the data by renaming columns, removing unwanted columns, and handling missing values

 ## Normalization
 we have Normalized the raw data into 3 tables, Host, Neighborhood, Listings to remove transitive dependencies